For a moment, I’m going to be an astrologer, and tell you about composite charts, why they’re important, and what to look for when you read one.

 This is the wave Hand was riding at the time, and I’d hate to think that his contribution to communication theory will someday be ignored or forgotten.
 This comment is for those of you who think he is only an astrologer.
 No. He’s also a therapist who cares about his clients.
 These are excellent qualities to bring to astrological analysis, it seems to me.

 The purpose of the composite is to tell you about how the two people function together, what their relationship means to them, and how their chemistry expresses itself.
-The composite, handled with delicacy, can tell you more about the mystery surrounding a relationship than anything else, including what the two are willing to tell you (since most people have limits on what they’re willing to reveal, even to me).
-A composite sun in the 8th, for example, is much more demanding than composite sun in the 3rd or 9th.
+The composite, handled with delicacy, can tell you more about the mystery surrounding a relationship than anything else, including what the two are willing to tell you (since most people have limits on what they’re willing to reveal to an astrologer).
+A composite sun in the 8th, for example, is much more demanding than composite sun in the 3rd or 9th, for reasons that have to do with each person’s ability to deal with their deeper emotions (looked at from the psychological realm) or how they handle conjoined money (looked at from the perspective of the purely practical).

-Depending on what you already know about astrology, you can begin to guess why, but if you’re feeling lost, any of the water houses (4, 8, 12) are harder for a relationship to express than are air houses or fire houses.
-Earth houses (2, 6, 10) can be, for most married people, the easiest energy to express, since most people want what earth houses symbolise: possessions, security, worldly success, etc. You know what I mean.
+Depending on what you already know about astrology, you can begin to guess why the 8th house composite Sun would ask a lot of the two people, but if you’re feeling lost, any of the water houses (4, 8, 12) are harder for a relationship to express than are air or fire houses.
+Earth houses (2, 6, 10) can be, for most married people, the easiest energy to express, since most people want what earth houses symbolize: possessions, security, worldly success, etc. You know what I mean.
 Big screen TVs.
-3 cars in the garage.
+Three cars in the garage.

 Two people rarely come together to have fun (although composite sun in the 5th would beg to differ).
 Most relationships that lead to life-long commitments (or that last a lifetime) get pretty serious, and there are deeper reasons the people stay together that transcend children, cars, commitments made in churches, or any of the obvious trappings of materialism and conservativism.